 Here, we have the case of the manufacturer reusing the model number of a phone of multiple versions of the phone.
 Motorola has reused their model numbers for the North America Unlocked Version, the Brazilian version, the Indian version and the International Dual SIM version of their phones.
 ONLY the North America Unlocked version will work with Republic.
 There are some things you can check to verify if it is the North America Unlocked version: First, does the SKU include “NARTL”?
 If so, it is the compatible version.
 Also, on the phone itself, does the phone have dual SIMs?
-Then it won’t work.
+If yes, then it won’t work.
 Finally, if you have the phone, you can check the Settings – About Phone – System Version and look for

 Samsung Galaxy S7 / S7 Edge